-The certificate will be of an interdisciplinary character, offering courses taught in the departments of
+The certificate will be of an interdisciplinary character,

 VIII.
 SPECIFIC AREAS OF STUDY REQUIREMENTS

 Buddhist Traditions

 The specialization in Buddhist studies incorporates a variety of relevant themes and approaches, including textual, historical, ethnographic, or archival research, covering a vast array of Buddhist beliefs, doctrines, and practices.
 Graduate students specializing in Buddhist studies work on diverse topics, such as the early development of Pure Land Buddhism, the emergence and growth of the Medicine Master Buddha cult in medieval China, the role of women in Chinese religions, and the intersections of Buddhism and American literature.